CQCL/hugr/specification/hugr.md

 use an empty node in the replacement and have B map this node to the old one.

-We can, for example, implement “turning a Conditional-node with known TupleSum into a DFG-node” by a `Replace` where the Conditional (and its preceding TupleSum) is replaced by an empty DFG and the map B specifies the “good” child of the Conditional as the surrogate parent of the new DFG’s children.
-(If the good child was just an Op, we could either remove it and include it in the replacement, or – to avoid this overhead – outline it in a DFG first.)
+We can, for example, implement "turning a Conditional-node with known TupleSum into a DFG-node" by a `Replace` where the Conditional (and its preceding TupleSum) is replaced by an empty DFG and the map B specifies the "good" child of the Conditional as the surrogate parent of the new DFG's children.
+(If the good child was just an Op, we could either remove it and include it in the replacement, or -- to avoid this overhead -- outline it in a DFG first.)

-Similarly, replacement of a CFG node having a single BasicBlock child with a DFG node can be achieved using `Replace` (specifying the BasicBlock node as the surrogate parent for the new DFG’s children).
+Similarly, replacement of a CFG node having a single BasicBlock child with a DFG node can be achieved using `Replace` (specifying the BasicBlock node as the surrogate parent for the new DFG's children).

 Arbitrary node insertion on dataflow edges can be achieved using `InsertIdentity` followed by `Replace`.
 Removal of a node in a DSG